Whale watching in Iceland

 Don’t be too intimidated if you are watching at the edge of the boat and several suddenly jump out of nowhere, just yards away from where you stand!

 Photo: A humpback whale crashing on the water as a way to communicate with distant mammals

 Humpback whales are common throughout the globe in every ocean and the Icelandic shores are no different!
-Humpback whales are very large and can grow in size of up to 50 feet in length and weigh on average 50 tons.
+They are very large and can grow in size of up to 50 feet in length and weigh on average 50 tons.

 They really like to feed in polar water and breeding in the warmer tropical or subtropical waters.
 This whale has no teeth but something we call “baleen” which looks like a comb and they use them as a filter for eating krill.
-They mainly eat krill, a small crustacean that looks like a shrimp, but they can also eat small fish.
+They mainly eat krill, as they belong to the baleen whale group.
+A krill is a small crustacean that looks like a shrimp, but they can also eat small fish.

 They are easily recognizable by their bumps on the back of their body, and as you have already guessed, this is why we call them “Humpback Whales”.